helenamin/Employee-Database/README.md

 ## Epilogue

-At the end I tried to search the ecombined dataframe for the employee ID number 499942 and retrieve data related to it which confirmed again that the data is fake.
+At the end I tried to search the combined dataframe for the employee ID number 499942 and retrieve data related to it which confirmed again that the data is fake.